schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/PracticeQuiz.rst.txt

 Question 5 - Mirror Image
 -------------------------

 The room (shown below) has alcoves on the left and the right.
 Some of the alcoves contain daisies.
-For each alcove on the left side that contains a daisy, Reeborg should move that daisy in the opposite alcove on the right hand side.
+For each alcove on the left side that contains a daisy, make Reeborg move the daisy to the opposite alcove on the right hand side.
 One possible starting world could look like the following:

 Open the |reeborg_environment| and create a solution to this problem!